shuilinggirl/IMA-CNNBLS-master/README.md

-The main code of paper Interactive Multi-Agent Convolutional Broad learning system for EEG Emotion Recognition.
+The main code of the paper 'Interactive Multi-Agent Convolutional Broad learning system for EEG Emotion Recognition'.